sourcegraph/about/handbook/design/index.md

 Here are a few of the things we strive to make true:

-- Advocate for our users
+- Advocate for our users by collaborating with them
 - Perform our due diligence when making design decisions, by researching and testing solutions within scope
 - Proactive, with a bias towards action
 - Communicate openly, and solicit feedback frequently
-- To put our egos to one side
+- To be egoless when soliciting responses to our work

 ## Internal Resources